 There was no reason to make the Master a woman.
 Missy could have easily been the Rani, a female archfoe of the Doctors, who Michelle Gomez would have been excellent as.
 Wouldn’t an original female villain, be better than a third rate, feminised version of a male one?
 Wouldn’t two different archenemies that the Doctor could play against, the Rani played by Michelle Gomez, and the Master played by an actor like say Charles Dance, Robert Carlyle, Simon Templeman or Jason Watkins, not be twice the fun as just the Master all the time?

 The answer is, yes, yes of course it would.
 However the SJW’s don’t actually care about representation, or even interesting female characters.
 All they care about is taking things away from men, who in their minds are all privileged shit lords.
 Thus that’s the only reason they would rather the Master be a woman, than Gomez play the Rani.
-To take the role away from men, and in their mind make all the “entitled male fans” heads explode.

 The Cyber Brig felt like the final, “fuck you” to the classic era fans on top of Missy.